Acon3078/pc-laptop-price-estimator/README.md

 - Keep `artifacts/` and `data/clean/db_computers_cleaned.csv` alongside `app.py`.
 If you host them elsewhere, add a small download step before startup.
 - Set `OPENAI_API_KEY` in your environment or `.env` to enable chatbot answers; without it, the chatbot echoes.
 - For a deeper dive or to regenerate artifacts, run `Model_Training.ipynb` (full EDA/cleaning/model training) or use the functions in `src/cleaning/`.

+## 7) Roadmap / Next Steps
+- Persist prediction history + optional user feedback (via the `log_interaction` helper in `Model_Training.ipynb`) to monitor usage and improve the model.
+- Add an in-app “Model Insights” view for global/importances already exported from the notebook.
+- Optional: Host artifacts remotely and add a startup download hook for lighter deployments.

 ## Connect with me
 <p>